The KCSC program is managed out of King’s University College School of Social Work Professional Practicum Education Office.

 KCSC CREATOR AND RESEARCH COLLABORATOR

-M.K. is the creator and director of the SAFE program and the Coordinator of Field Education within the School of Social Work at King’s University College at Western University.
+M.K. is the creator and director of the SAFE program and the Manager, Professional Practicum Education, in the School of Social Work at King’s University College at Western University.
 As a social worker with over 15 years’ experience in the London region, her areas of focus have included clinical assessment, consultation, family mediation and conflict resolution, counselling support, youth mental health, and overall leadership all within the context of the justice system.
-In her role as an educator of professional social work practice, she has been honoured to have influence in the next generation of social workers and to be able to develop the SAFE program as a rich learning opportunity for students while contributing to her passion of creating opportunities for healthier families and communities.
+In her role as an educator of professional social work practice, she has been honoured to have influence in the next generation of social workers and to be able to develop the KCSC as a rich learning opportunity for students while contributing to her passion of creating opportunities for healthier families and communities.

 SAFE Clinical Team